 Did you know?
 Temperatures can increase within the chamber from ambient heat as well as the metabolic activity of the occupants.
 Cooling the chamber is essential to reducing the potentially fatal effects of heat stress.

-Design Challenges and Solutions for Tunnelling Refuge Chambers
+Design Requirements for a Tunnelling Refuge Chamber

 Challenge: Respirable Atmosphere

 Externally compressed air is usually the primary source for respirable air within a TunnelSAFE Refuge Chamber.
 MineARC Systems explored operational patterns of underground compressors as a primary breathing air supply, the risks posed by the potential supply of polluted compressed air both during occupied and non-occupied scenarios, and methods to remotely monitor and control the contaminated air from entering the sealed space.
-With an underground fire being one of the key breathing contaminant sources and reasons to evacuate to a refuge chamber, considerations around compressed, oxygen deprived, high carbon monoxide and high-temperature air were used to begin design work for this life support system.
+With an underground fire being one of the key breathing contaminant sources and reasons to evacuate to a refuge chamber, considerations around compressed, oxygen-deprived, high carbon monoxide and high-temperature air were used to begin design work for this life support system.

 Solution: Compressed Air Management System (CAMS)